cleesmith/writing_fodder/README.md

 The basic command to generate a new *(the next)* chapter is:

 ```
-python -B chapter_writer.py --request "9: The Dark Forest"
+python -B chapter_writer.py --request "3.
+The First Contact"
 ```

 Ensure you have at least these two files: *outline.txt* and *manuscript.txt*, and that the **--request** matches the chapter title in *outline.txt* so in this case:
-*"9: The Dark Forest"* must be a line with a number in your outline.
+*"3.
+The First Contact"* must be a line with a number in your outline.

-This will create a new Chapter 9 titled "The Dark Forest" based on your outline and previous chapters.
+This will create a new Chapter 3 titled "The First Contact" based on your outline and previous chapters.

 ## Common Options

 You can customize how the tool works with these options:

-- **--lang** - change the writing language (default: English)
-  example: --lang Spanish
+- **--lang** - change the writing language (default: English)<br> example: --lang Spanish

-- **--save_dir** - where to save the output files (default: current directory)<br> example: --save_dir yet_another_great_novel
+- **--save_dir** - where to save the output files (default: current directory/folder)<br> example: --save_dir yet_another_great_novel

 To see all command options:
 ```